Putting the X back in Xmas

 Then, celebrate the birth of Christ on January 6 (Epiphany) without the distractions of office parties, guerrilla shopping on December 24, and family reunions where Uncle Harold always drinks too much egg nog.
 (Besides, Christ was probably born in the spring when shepherds were actually out watching their flocks by night.)

 Well, it’s something to think about while you’re trying to find a parking spot at the mall.
 And remember, dark chocolate.

 Copyright © 2000 James N. Watkins

-Note Have a meaningful holiday!
-And, yes, I do know that in Greek, X is Chi, which is the first letter in Christ (I suffered through four semesters of New Testament Greek).
+Note Yes, I do know that in Greek, X is Chi, which is the first letter in Christ (I suffered through four semesters of New Testament Greek).
 But, today, X now stands for a generic item or an unknown.

 For more hope and ho! ho! ho! visit The 12 Sites of Christmas